velicue/contestify/api.md

 }]
 ```

-## Get the List of Players of a Contest
+## Get the List of Players of a Contest - Done

 url: `/playerList?id=contestid`
 method: `GET`